dejonggr/dejonggr.github.io/_pages/cv.md

 Service and leadership
 ======
+* Supervised an undergraduate honours thesis and GSAT MSc rotation projects

-* Created and moderated the lab slack
+* Moderated the Adams lab personal server
-* Introduced the lab to Compute Canada
+* Set up the Adams lab Compute Canada account
-* Moderated the lab personal server
+* Created and moderated the Adams lab slack